Chern classes from Morava K-theories to $p^n$-typical oriented theories

-Recall that an $n$-th Morava K-theory $K(n)^*$ is defined as $\Omega^*\ot_\LL \Zp$ where the morphism of rings $\theta:\Omega^*(k)\cong\LL\rarr \Zp$ corresponds to a $p^n$-typical formal group law $F_{K(n)}$ over $\Zp$ s.t. $F_{K(n)} \mod p$ has height $n$.
-However, we remarked after introducing Definition \ref{mor} that if a cohomology theory is represented in the stable motivic category, then its 'geometric' part is a graded theory.
+Recall that an $n$-th Morava K-theory $\Kn^*$ is defined as $\Omega^*\ot_\LL \Zp$ where the morphism of rings $\theta\colon \Omega^*(k)\cong\LL\rarr \Zp$ corresponds to a $p^n$-typical formal group law $F_{\Kn}$ over $\Zp$ s.t.\ $F_{\Kn} \mod p$ has height $n$.
+However, we remarked after introducing Definition \ref{mor} that if a cohomology theory is represented in the stable motivic category, then its `geometric' part is a graded theory.
 For the case of Morava K-theories this would mean investigating a theory $\Omega^*\ot_\LL \Zp[v_n,v_n^{-1}]$ where $\LL \rarr \Zp[v_n,v_n^{-1}]$ is a {\sl graded} lift of the ring map $\theta$ above.
-Let us call this theory a graded $n$-th Morava K-theory throughout this section and denote it by $GK(n)^*$.
-Note that $GK(n)^*\ot_{\Zp[v_n, v_n^{-1}]} \Zp=K(n)^*$ for some choice of the ring map $\Zp[v_n,v_n^{-1}]\rarr\Zp$.
+Let us call this theory a graded $n$-th Morava K-theory throughout this section and denote it by $G\Kn^*$.
+Note that $G\Kn^*\ot_{\Zp[v_n, v_n^{-1}]} \Zp=\Kn^*$ for some choice of the ring map $\Zp[v_n,v_n^{-1}]\rarr\Zp$.

-Studying additive operations from or to $n$-th Morava K-theory and its graded version is essentially the same.
-Indeed, we have an isomorphism of presheaves of abelian groups $GK(n)^*=\oplus_{i\in \ZZ} v_n^i\cdot K(n)^*$.
+There is an isomorphism of presheaves of abelian groups between $G\Kn^*$ and $\oplus_{i\in \ZZ} v_n^i\cdot \Kn^*$.
+This allows to translate the classification of additive operations from or to $\Kn^*$ into the classification of additive operations from, resp. to, $G\Kn^*$.
 In particular, it follows from Th. \ref{th:morava_unique} that any two graded $n$-th Morava K-theories are additively graded-isomorphic.

-Comparing different graded and non-graded versions of Morava K-theories as presheaves of rings is more subtle, however, this is a question about isomorphisms between formal group laws.
+Comparing different graded and non-graded versions of Morava K-theories as presheaves of rings is more subtle.
+However, this question can be translated into a question about isomorphisms of formal group laws.